Minnesota Criminal Statute of Limitations Laws

 Minnesota Criminal Statute of Limitations at a Glance

-In Minnesota, as in other states, the statute of limitations vary for different types of crimes.
-For example, misdemeanors carry a three-year time limit, while the time limits for some felonies range from three to nine years.
-However, for more serious crimes, such as murder or sex trafficking of minors, Minnesota law permits charges to be filed against a suspect at any time with no time limits.
+In the State of Minnesota, as in other states, the statutes of limitations vary for different types of crimes.
+For example, misdemeanors carry a three-year statute of limitations, while the time limits for felonies range from three to nine years.

 ---|---|